bryn33/BIOL3207_Assignment2/README.md

 - understand how variable the effect size is within the literature
 - what factors (biological, methodological, publication practices) explain variation in effect size.

-The study uses a range of different libraries including pacman, dplyr, bookdown, tidyverse, ggforce, flextable, latex2exp, png, magick.
+The study uses a range of different libraries including pacman, dplyr, tidyverse, metafor and orchaRD.
 These packages enable library loading/installing, rendering and datatable capabilites.